Frank Fahy (politician)

 Francis Patrick Fahy (23 May 1879 – 12 July 1953) was an Irish Fianna Fáil politician who served as Ceann Comhairle of Dáil Éireann from 1932 to 1951.
 He served as a Teachta Dála (TD) from 1919 to his death in 1953.

-He was a Teachta Dála (TD) for 35 years, first for Sinn Féin and later as a member of Fianna Fáil, before becoming Ceann Comhairle (chairman) for over 19 years.
+He was a Teachta Dála (TD) for 35 years, first for Sinn Féin and later as a member of Fianna Fáil, before becoming Ceann Comhairle (chairperson) for over 19 years.

-Early life
+Early life and revolutionary period

 Fahy was born on 23 May 1879 in the townland of Glanatallin, Kilchreest, County Galway, the eldest of 6 children born to John Fahy and Maria Jones.
 His father taught at the local National School.
 After an early education at his father's school in Kilchreest, he attended Mungret College in County Limerick.
 He later studied at University College Galway.
 He earned a Bachelor of Arts and a H.Dip. in Education, and a Diploma in Science.
 From 1906 to 1921 he taught Latin, Irish and Science at Castleknock College (St Vincent's College), Dublin.
 Fahy qualified as a barrister in 1927 at King's Inns, Dublin and also taught at the Christian Brothers school in Tralee.
 He was at one time General Secretary of the Conradh na Gaeilge.
 He married Anna Barton of Tralee, a metal artist and member of the Cumann na mBan in 1908.
 They had no children.

+As Company Captain of C Company, 1 Battalion, Dublin Brigade, Irish Volunteers, Fahy commanded the contingent that occupied the Four Courts during the 1916 rising.
+Arrested and sentenced to ten years in prison, he spent terms in several British jails.
+Released in the general amnesty of June 1917, he was active in the reorganisation of the Volunteer movement, addressing public meetings throughout the country.
+Fahy later applied to the Irish government for a service pension under the Military Service Pensions Act, 1934 and was awarded 5 and 1/6 years service in 1937 at Grade D for his service with the Irish Volunteers from 23 April 1916 to June 1917.